-Class hours: MWF, 10:00 - 10:50 AM, in PETER 108.
+Class hours: MWF, 12:00 - 12:50 PM, in WLH 2113.

-Important dates (http://blink.ucsd.edu/instructors/courses/enrollment/calendars/2017.html):Wednesday, January 31:MIDTERM 1 (10:00-10:50 AM; in class)Wednesday, February 21:MIDTERM 2 (10:00-10:50 AM; in class).Friday, February 2:Deadline to drop the class without "W" on transcript.Friday, March 9:Deadline to drop without penalty of "F" grade.Friday, March 23:FINAL EXAM (8:00AM-11:00 AM)- For other important dates, see the Class Schedule.

-Course Prerequisites: BILD1 and BIBC100 or BIBC102 (structural or metabolic biochemistry).
-If you feel rusty on the material of the prerequisites, it is strongly recommended that you carefully read Chapters 1-3 and Chapter 5, pp171-182, of the Lodish textbook (7th ed), which cover material that is considered prerequisite and will only be mentioned in passing during class.
-Prerequisite classes for BIMM100 cannot be waived.
+Important dates:

+https://blink.ucsd.edu/instructors/courses/enrollment/calendars/2018.html

+Wednesday, April 24: MIDTERM 1 (12:00-12:50 PM in class) Wednesday, May 15: MIDTERM 2 (12:00-12:50 PM in class)

+Friday, April 26: Deadline to drop without W on your transcript.
+Friday, May 10: Deadline to drop without penalty of "F" grade

+Wednesday, June 12: FINAL EXAM (11.30-2:30 PM)

+COURSE OVERVIEW:

 Purpose of the course: Molecular Biology is the study of gene structure, function and regulation at the molecular level.
-It describes fundamental mechanisms, shaped by evolution, that underlie all known life on our planet - mechanisms that when impaired, for example by mutation or by parasitic interference, lead to human disease.
-You will be introduced to our current understanding of genome structure and gene expression and the key experimental observations and deductions made by scientists, which have shaped, and continues to shape, our knowledge in this rapidly developing field of biology.
+It describes fundamental mechanisms, shaped by evolution, that underlie all known life on our planet.
+Errors in these mechanisms are the source of evolutionary adaptation and disease.
+You will be introduced to our current understanding of genome structure and gene expression.
+You will also be introduced to the key experiments, observations and deductions made by scientists, which have shaped, and continue to shape, our knowledge of how molecules (DNA, RNA and proteins) can encode the information for life.
 As you will learn, this is a field of intense research with new exciting discoveries reported daily.